arrighi-fabien/Projet-Programmation-Systeme/README.md

 `./EasySaveConsole` <br>

-# CI/CD pipeline for EasySave with GitHub Actions
+# CI/CD Pipeline for EasySave with GitHub Actions

-The CI/CD pipeline for EasySave is now powered by GitHub Actions, enabling automated workflows for building, testing, and deploying the EasySave application directly from GitHub.
-This pipeline ensures that every change pushed to the main branch goes through a rigorous process of validation before being made available for release. <br>
+The CI/CD pipeline for EasySave is now powered by GitHub Actions, enabling automated workflows for building, testing, and deploying both the EasySave main application (`EasySaveGUI`) and the remote GUI application (`EasySave_RemoteGUI`) directly from GitHub.
+This pipeline ensures that every change pushed to the main branch goes through a rigorous process of validation before being made available for release.

 ## Workflow Stages

 ### 1. Build and Test
-- **Trigger :** Any push or pull request to the `main` branch. <br>
+- **Trigger:** Any push or pull request to the `main` branch.
-- **Actions :** The .NET application is built and tested using the latest version of the .NET framework.
-This ensures that all changes are verified and meet the project's quality standards. <br>
+- **Actions:** The .NET applications (`EasySaveGUI` and `EasySave_RemoteGUI`) are built and tested using the latest version of the .NET framework.
+This ensures that all changes are verified and meet the project's quality standards.

 ### 2. Publish
-- **Trigger :** Successful completion of the build and test stage on the `main` branch. <br>
+- **Trigger:** Successful completion of the build and test stage on the `main` branch.
-- **Actions :** The application is published, and the artifacts (executable files) are prepared for deployment.
-These artifacts are then archived and uploaded as workflow artifacts, ensuring they are available for deployment. <br>
+- **Actions:** Each application is published, and the artifacts (executable files) are prepared for deployment.
+These artifacts are then archived and uploaded as workflow artifacts, ensuring they are available for deployment.

 ### 3. Release
-- **Trigger :** Manual trigger by the repository maintainers or automated trigger upon successful completion of the publish stage. <br>
+- **Trigger:** Manual trigger by the repository maintainers or automated trigger upon successful completion of the publish stage.
-- **Actions :** A new release is created on GitHub, and the archived artifacts from the publish stage are attached to the release.
-This makes the latest version of the application readily available for users to download directly from the GitHub releases page. <br>
+- **Actions:** A new release is created on GitHub, and the archived artifacts from the publish stage for both `EasySaveGUI` and `EasySave_RemoteGUI` are attached to the release.
+This makes the latest version of each application readily available for users to download directly from the GitHub releases page.

 ## Getting Started with GitHub Actions

-To view and manage the CI/CD pipeline: <br>
+To view and manage the CI/CD pipeline:

-1. Navigate to the GitHub repository. <br>
+1. Navigate to the GitHub repository.
-2. Click on the "Actions" tab to see the list of workflows. <br>
+2. Click on the "Actions" tab to see the list of workflows.
-3. You can see the status of recent workflows, view logs, and manage workflow runs. <br>
+3. You can see the status of recent workflows, view logs, and manage workflow runs.

 ## Download and Use